giovagalassi8-ctrl/GG_Laboratorio/01_Environment_list/README.md

 # Conda environment

 Most of the softwares used in this study are installed in different CONDA environments.
-To switch from one environment to another the command is as follows
+To switch from one environment to another the command is as follows:

 ```bash
 conda activate <environment_name>
 ```

+This allows to "package" certain commands and make them independent of others.

 # Environment list